|World Cup 2010|

 CM: Demy de Zeeuw

 Demy de Zeeuw played for AGOVV, Go Ahead Eagles, AZ and AFC Ajax.
-While at AZ he was a key player in the squad that won the 2008–09 Dutch league, the club's first championship victory in 28 years.
+While at AZ, he was a key player in the squad that won the 2008–09 Dutch league, the club's first championship victory in 28 years.
 Following this success he transferred to Ajax, with whom he won the 2009–10 Dutch Cup, and the 2010–11 Dutch league title.
-He had 27 caps and participated at Euro 2008 and South Africa 2010.
+He had 27 caps between 2007 and 2010.
+He participated at the European Championship in 2008 and the 2010 World Cup Finals in South Africa.

 |Demy de Zeeuw|